borgbase/docs.borgbase.com/setup/synology.md

 ```

 <img src="/img/synology/task-scheduler-2.png" alt="" width="800" />

+> **Initialize Repository:** If you are using a brand new repository, you need to initialize it first.
+This can be done via Borgmatic and it will use the config you added above.
+Simply run the below command either from the command line or as one-off task under *Scheduled Tasks*

+> `/usr/local/bin/borgmatic init -e repokey-blake2 -c /path/to/borgmatic.yml`

 That's it.
 Now you are ready to run the backup script.
 To trigger a manual test run, select the new task and click the *Run* button.
 You should see increased CPU usage and some upload activity in the resource monitor widget.
 If there are any errors, you will find them in the shared folder in a log file.